International route / South Asia

 Monsoon season brings persistent cloud but at 18,000 ft the delta's green-brown patchwork is often visible below cloud base.

-What is the best side of plane for Kolkata to Dhaka?
+What is the best side for Kolkata to Dhaka?